 Ice baths or cold therapy are one of the best ways to help reduce inflammation and increase the way blood and other fluids like lactic acid flow through the body.

-Basically when your muscles sit in cold water, the blood vessels compress and then once you get out they open up again.
-This helps to remove metabolic waste in the muscles that causes them fatigue and weakness.
+Basically, when your muscles sit in cold water, the blood vessels compress and then once you get out they open up again.
+This helps to remove metabolic waste in the muscles that cause fatigue and weakness.
 (Read Men’s Health for more detail)

-Other options of cold therapy include cryotherapy or even going in the sea or lake.
+Other options for cold therapy include cryotherapy or even going to the sea or lake.

 12. Heat therapy

-This is obviously very much opposite from the above.
-Heat therapy improves the blood circulation in particular areas because of the increased temperature.
+This is obviously very much the opposite of the above.
+Heat therapy improves blood circulation in particular areas because of the increased temperature.

 If you have a budget for this and are training often, this might be something worth investing in.

 Meditation is something that doesn’t get talked about enough and is something I think all fighters should consider trying.
 If it doesn’t work for you, then that’s fine.
 But if you are someone who gets quite anxious or stressed, meditation can be a great way to clear the mind and chill you out.

 Adopting meditation as a part of your routine can make you a better fighter and bring tranquility to your mind.
 Your mental health is just as important as your physical health for your recovery.

 Check out either of my articles on meditation or boxing psychology here for more useful advice.